1Ramim1/AutoCentury-Extension/README.md

 #### TNX scrape

 If you are feeling lazy you can also head over to TNX and a new button will appear.
 The button copies over all of your student info on the current day to your clipboard.
 You can then paste the info into the student textbox.
-For any students that did not get a TNX report on your current day, it will return the latest report it finds along with the date it was written.

 <p align="center"> <img src="readme-pics/image-23.png" alt="alt text"> </p>